POTs Replacement in 2024 (Read This First)

 1. Where will the device to terminate the new lines exist?

 2. What services are these lines for?
-If they need to connect to the Elevator and there is not a physical connection in place, that’s a one-time cost you will need account for.
+If they need to connect to the Elevator and there is not a physical connection in place, that’s a one-time cost you will need to account for.

-3. Porting vs. New Lines: If you want to keep the old telephone numbers, there is a period you will need to wait for Porting of the lines out from the existing carrier.
+3. Porting vs. New Lines: If you want to keep the old telephone numbers, there is a period you will need to wait for the Porting of the lines out from the existing carrier.

 Common POTS Replacement Questions:

-POTS Line Replacement Compliance
+POTS Line Replacement Compliance Overview:

 When we look at replacing POTS line services, one of the key questions that arises includes “are they compliant.”
 Depending on the correct service the answer is yes but would require a quick assessment which Macronet Services can facilitate.